MI-FraunhoferIWM/data2rdf/docs/intro.md

 * a curated ontology or vocabulary with OWL/RDFS classes describing the concepts in our metadata source

-* need a 1:1 mapping of value locations (metadata and/or time series) for the creation of the _data graph_ (explained above).
+* need a 1:1 mapping of value locations (metadata and/or dataframe) for the creation of the _data graph_ (explained above).

 * optionally a mapping for the SI-Units of the individually mapped concepts, either coming from a certain location in the file or by leaving a statement of a IRI (e.g. **qudt**)